apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     4. Support for the on-board USER button is included as well as the button test program at apps/examples/buttons.
 This test is useful for verifying the functionality of GPIO interrupts.

+         NuttShell (NSH) NuttX-7.23
+         nsh> buttons
+         buttons_main: Starting the button_daemon
+         buttons_main: button_daemon started
+         button_daemon: Running
+         button_daemon: Opening /dev/buttons
+         button_daemon: Supported BUTTONs 0x01
+         nsh> Sample = 1
+         Sample = 0
+         Sample = 1
+         Sample = 0
+         Sample = 1
+         Sample = 0
+         Sample = 1
+         etc.

+       There are noticeable delays in receiving the button events, especially when the button is released.
+But if you do not press the buttons too quickly all events are processed.
+This, I suspect, is a consequence of the strong glitch filtering that is enbled in the pin configuration.
+Snappier response my be obtainble with filtering off if desired.